melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 \phi(S,s,X)=((S\in X\land s\in S\land\forall x(x\in S\to s\leq x))\lor(S\not\in X\land s=\emptyset)).
 $$

-> We cannot give a well-order to every set in $X$ because that requires many choices (one choice for each set in $X$), which per se requires the axiom of choice.
+> We cannot give a well-order to every set in $X$ because that requires many choices (one choice of well-order for each set in $X$), which per se requires the axiom of choice.
 Our approach requires only one choice, namely choosing a well-order on $\bigcup X$.
 {: .prompt-warning}